b-carter/getting-started/satori-ai-frameworks.rst

    /nobackup/users/<username>

 please download and install Anaconda3 in the: /nobackup/users/<your-username>/anaconda3 This is because /nobackup disk partition has way much more space compared with /home.
-In addition all files in /home will be automaticlay backuped compared with /nobackup partition.
+In addition all files in /home will be automatically backuped compared with /nobackup partition.
 Anaconda3 can be install at any time in less then 10 minutes, therefore no backup is need.

 To install WMLCE you need to install on your login account `Anaconda for POWER9/ ppc64le